EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 To finish off, let's use our newly-trained GP to estimate the output of our simulator at a new input.
 We make a prediction with the GP using the [`predict`][exauq.core.emulators.MogpEmulator.predict] method.
-Predictions from GPs come with both the actual estimate and a measure of the uncertainty of that estimate.
-This is packaged up in a [`GaussianProcessPrediction`][exauq.core.modelling.GaussianProcessPrediction] object, which provides the [`estimate`][exauq.core.modelling.GaussianProcessPrediction.estimate] property for the point estimate and the
+Predictions from emulators come with both the actual estimate and a measure of the uncertainty of that estimate.
+For GPs, this is packaged up in a [`GaussianProcessPrediction`][exauq.core.modelling.GaussianProcessPrediction] object, which provides the [`estimate`][exauq.core.modelling.GaussianProcessPrediction.estimate] property for the point estimate and the